 - (18) In accordance with chapter 1, section 3 of the SMA, presentation of false or misleading information in the marketing of securities or other financial instruments is prohibited. - (19) In accordance with chapter 5, section 4 of the SMA, any marketing material relating to an offer or to admission to trading on a regulated market shall be submitted to FIN-FSA at the latest upon commencement of the marketing.
-The marketing material shall include a reference to the prospectus and state the place where the prospectus is available. - (20) In accordance with article 34.2 of the Prospectus Regulation, if no prospectus is required under the Prospectus Directive, any advertisement shall include a warning to that effect unless the preparer of the prospectus chooses to publish a prospectus which complies with the Prospectus Directive and the Prospectus Regulation.
+The marketing material shall include a reference to the prospectus and state the place where the prospectus is available. - (20) In accordance with article 11.4 of the Regulatory Technical Standard for advertising and for approval and publication of the prospectus, if no prospectus is required under the Prospectus Directive, any advertisement shall include a warning to that effect unless the preparer of the prospectus chooses to publish a prospectus which complies with the Prospectus Directive and the Prospectus Regulation.
+(Issued 4.4.2017, valid from 1.6.2017) - (21) In accordance with the article 12 of the Regulatory Technical Standard for advertising and for approval and publication of the prospectus, information disclosed in marketing or in some other context about a securities offering or listing shall be consistent with the information contained in the prospectus, including information on alternative performance measures.
+(Issued 4.4.2017, valid from 1.6.2017)

-- (21) In accordance with article 15.3 of the Prospectus Directive, the information provided in the marketing material should also be consistent with the information contained in the prospectus.
-According to FIN-FSA's interpretation, the marketing is misleading, as referred to in chapter 1, section 3 of the SMA, if this requirement of the directive is not complied with. - (22) FIN-FSA does not issue comments on marketing material on a regular basis, except for marketing material on initial public offerings and first-time issuers of securities. - (23) According to FIN-FSA's interpretation, marketing material, as referred to in chapter 5, section 4 of the SMA, comprises any material referring to the marketed offer or listing.
+- (22) FIN-FSA does not issue comments on marketing material on a regular basis, except for marketing material on initial public offerings and first-time issuers of securities. - (23) According to FIN-FSA's interpretation, marketing material, as referred to in chapter 5, section 4 of the SMA, comprises any material referring to the marketed offer or listing.
 This material includes, for example, newspaper advertisements, posters and campaign letters.
 FIN-FSA should also be provided with the scripts for radio and television spots, and, on request, the final versions of such spots.
 FIN-FSA may also request any material related to promotional occasions with invited guests.
 Versions of marketing material amended at a later date should also be submitted to FIN-FSA. - (24) If a marketing campaign is launched before the start of the actual offer period, the marketing material should be submitted to FIN-FSA at the latest when the marketing commences.
 FIN-FSA recommends that in such a case the marketing material should indicate when the actual offer period will start and when the prospectus will be published.
 If the marketing material contains references to other than final offer terms, it should clearly indicate which terms are final and which are still preliminary due to, for example, pricing.